 6. Don’t let mistakes ruin your day.
 Mistakes offer great chances to learn and better yourself from.
 They will build your intelligence, wisdom, and give you a more well rounded opinion.

 7. Get a healthy amount of exercising in.
 Not only will the physical activity work out your body, but the brain is used more while the body is undertaking physical work.
+Some basic home gym equipment can help a lot, you don’t need the best rowing machine for your home work outs but a good brand can help a lot.
+Also a treadmill or a spin bike can do wonders.

 8. Keep your friends close but also try at making new friendships.
 Socializing is a huge part of friendship and the wider variety of friends you have, the more kinds of discussion you will have.